 Properties are scoped as either APPLICATION or HANDLER.
-All properties are available to all handlers for an instance of an MEP on a particular endpoint.
-E.g., if a logical handler puts a property in the message context, that property will also be available to any protocol handlers in the chain during the execution of an MEP instance.
-APPLICATION scoped properties are also made available to client applications (see section 4.2.1) and service endpoint implementations.
-The defaultscope for a property is HANDLER.
+All properties are available to all handlers associated with particular endpoint.
+E.g., if a logical handler puts a property in the message context, that property will also be available to any protocol handlers in the chain during the execution.
+APPLICATION scoped properties are also made available to client applications and service endpoint implementations.
+The default scope for a property is HANDLER.

-5.21.2.1.
+5.17.2.1.
 Accessing the message context